SDG 14 - Life below water (statistical annex)

 Estimated trends in fish stock biomass

 Fish stock biomass is a function of biological characteristics such as abundance and weight and can indicate the status of a fish stock when measured against reference values.
 This is a model-based indicator that is computed using results from single-species quantitative stock assessments.
 It shows the median value of fish stock biomass relative to 2003 for the North-East Atlantic and adjacent seas (FAO area 27) .
-Time series for stock biomass estimates are provided by the International Council for the Exploration of the Sea (ICES), the General Fisheries Commission for the Mediterranean (GFCM) and the EU Joint Research Centre’s Scientific, Technical and Economic Committee for Fisheries (STECF).
-The model-based indicator for stock biomass for the Mediterranean and Black Sea is currently excluded because it is associated with high uncertainties due to the fact that biomass estimates for this area are quite variable from one year to the next .
+Time series for stock biomass estimates are provided by the International Council for the Exploration of the Sea (ICES).
+The model-based indicator for stock biomass for the Mediterranean and Black Sea is currently excluded because it is associated with high uncertainties due to the variability of biomass estimates for this area from one year to the next .

 Assessed fish stocks exceeding fishing mortality at maximum sustainable yield (FMSY)

 To ensure fish stocks are exploited sustainably, the CFP aims to rebuild stocks above levels at which they can produce the maximum sustainable yield (MSY).
 MSY is determined by the long-term average stock size that allows fishing at this level.
 The indicator measures the proportion of assessed fish stocks where current fishing mortality (F) exceeds the estimated maximum sustainable yield (FMSY), expressed with the term F> FMSY.
-Data are provided by the Joint Research Centre (JRC).
-The model-based indicator for F/FMSY for the Mediterranean and Black Sea is currently excluded because it is not very robust due to the large changes in the number of stocks available to fit the model .
+Data are provided by the International Council for the Exploration of the Sea (ICES).
+The Mediterranean and Black Sea is excluded because too few fish stock assessments were carried out in the considered timeframe .

 - Model-based indicators are preferable to arithmetic mean estimates, which are sensitive to outliers.